Sandra's Métis Creations Ribbon Skirt Kit- Jackie Traverse Yellow Floral Design

 The Métis Alphabet Colouring Book is an adaptation of Joseph Jean Fauchon’s popular children’s book of the same name.
 With enhanced cultural content, this colouring book highlights historical figures, significant events, places of interest and other aspects of Métis identity to take youthful readers beyond the alphabet to explore the richness of Métis history and culture.
 George Gingras’s images—which are meant to be coloured and are inspired by illustrations and photos—provide an engaging complement to the text.
 The Métis Alphabet Colouring Book strengthens Métis pride and identity while providing young readers with an informative reference book about the essence of being Métis.

-Created in collaboration with the Ministry of Environment, Climate Change, and Food Security, the Version 2 Métis cookbook is a heartfelt homage to the traditions and tastes that define Métis cuisine.
+The softcover version created in collaboration with the Ministry of Environment, Climate Change, and Food Security, the Version 2 Métis cookbook is a heartfelt homage to the traditions and tastes that define Métis cuisine.
 This cookbook is more than just a collection of recipes; it's a reflection of our commitment to sustainable and healthy living.
 Inside, you'll find traditional Métis dishes passed down through generations, each one a testament to our values of environmental stewardship and respect for nature.

 Berry Earrings by Thimble & Nod